Emtricitabine and tenofovir (Oral)

 Keep using emtricitabine and tenofovir for the full time of treatment, even if you or your child begin to feel better.
 It is also important that you continue taking all of the medicines that your doctor has given you for HIV infection.

 Emtricitabine and tenofovir can be taken with or without food.
 Swallow the tablet whole.
 Do not crush, break, or chew it.

 Do not change the dose or stop using emtricitabine and tenofovir without checking first with your doctor.
 When your supply of emtricitabine and tenofovir is running low, contact your doctor or pharmacist ahead of time.
 Do not allow yourself to run out of emtricitabine and tenofovir.

 The dose of emtricitabine and tenofovir will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of emtricitabine and tenofovir.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For treatment of HIV infection:

-- Adults, teenagers, and children 12 years of age and older and weighing 35 kilograms (kg) or over—One tablet once a day.
+- Adults and children weighing 35 kilograms (kg) or over—One tablet once a day.
 Each tablet contains 200 milligrams (mg) of emtricitabine and 300 mg of tenofovir.